Ammar0021/Stream-Scoop/README.md

     python main.py
     ```

-2. Follow the on-screen instructions to download videos, audios, or subtitles from YouTube.
+2. Follow the on-screen instructions to download videos, audios, or subtitles.

 ## Features